regohiro/reflect-contract-doc/Reflect Technical Paper.md

 \end{align}
 $$

-Dev note: Since this operation involves a loop, non-stakers should be no more than 10 and is recommended to store the summation parts in storage variables.
+Dev note: Since this operation involves a loop, non-stakers should be no more than 10 and is recommended to store the summation part in storage variables.

 ## Calculating balance